 ca. 1832: No Board records found as to the exact founding date.
 Tradition says the school originally opened at the corner of McMurrich and Davenport between 1832 and 1845.

 1858: Jesse Ketchum (1782-1867) tanner, politician and philanthropist, who came to York (Toronto) in 1799, from the U.S.A., donated land to the Village of Yorkville for a public park and a “Free and Common School.”
 The four-room Yorkville Central School was built on the present site.
 (The Jesse Ketchum foundation annually awarded Bibles, New Testaments, and other books to Sunday Schools of all denominations and to public schools.
-He set up trust funds to provide prizes for school children as “incentives to diligent studies, correct deportment, and good behavior.”)
+Ketchum set up trust funds to provide prizes for school children as “incentives to diligent studies, correct deportment, and good behavior.”)

 1858 Sept.
 29: Formal opening.
 School eventually grew to at least 12 rooms.